You are currently viewing Singye Dzong, the Mystical Lion Fortress of Guru Rinpoche

 There are no shops after passing Khoma village so one must carry provisions for the entire pilgrimage.
 However, you can hire horses from the locale.
 Take horses from the Tsango and Relmoteng communities and begin the journey from there.
 A one-way horse ride can cost Nu 3,500 or more.
 Anyone wishing to hire horses may consult Mr. Sithar Tshering, Gup of Khoma Gewog at 17704198 or Mr. Pema Tshering, Mangmi at 17303515 before one week in advance to make necessary arrangements.

-The journey has wooden bridges, a wide footpath, signage, and resting places.
-One is accompanied throughout the trip by the swift-flowing river that starts from one of the Singye Dzong lakes.
+The journey includes wooden bridges, a wide footpath, signage, and resting places.
+The swift-flowing river that starts from one of the Senge Dzong lakes accompanies the traveler throughout the trip.

 On the first day, you will halt a night at Khomagang or Tsekang (2733) after walking for more than seven hours.
 From Tsikhang, the second-day trek ends at Thangkarmo (3045m) after traveling for more than 7 hours.
 Singye Dzong is a 9-hour walk from Thangkarmo on the third and final day trek.